 Eventually, manufacturers began offering stiffer alternatives that are better able to resist the pressures of dense-packed insulation.
 These products come and go, and many are no longer available.
 At one time or another, it was possible to buy baffles made of polystyrene, cardboard, vinylCommon term for polyvinyl chloride (PVC).
 In chemistry, vinyl refers to a carbon-and-hydrogen group (H2C=CH–) that attaches to another functional group, such as chlorine (vinyl chloride) or acetate (vinyl acetate)., and compressed cellulose fibers.
 These days, the best available vent baffle is probably the AccuVent baffle, which is made from stiff vinyl.

 Some builders aren’t satisfied with commercially available vent baffles, so they make their own site-built baffles.
-According to the International Residential Code (IRCInternational Residential Code.
+According to section R806.3 of the 2006 International Residential Code (IRCInternational Residential Code.
 The one- and two-family dwelling model building code copyrighted by the International Code Council.
 The IRC is meant to be a stand-alone code compatible with the three national building codes—the Building Officials and Code Administrators (BOCA) National code, the Southern Building Code Congress International (SBCCI) code and the International Conference of Building Officials (ICBO) code.), “A minimum of a 1-inch space shall be provided between the insulation and the roof sheathing and at the location of the vent.”
 Such a vent space can be created by installing 1 inch by 1 inch “sticks” in the upper corners of each rafter bay, followed by stiff cardboard, thin plywood, OSB, fiberboard sheathing, or panels of rigid foam insulation.
 (If you use rigid foam for your baffles, it probably makes more sense to choose thin EPSExpanded polystyrene.
 Type of rigid foam insulation that, unlike extruded polystyrene (XPS), does not contain ozone-depleting HCFCs.
 EPS frequently has a high recycled content.
 Its vapor permeability is higher and its R-value lower than XPS insulation.
 EPS insulation is classified by type: Type I is lowest in density and strength and Type X is highest. or XPSExtruded polystyrene.
 Highly insulating, water-resistant rigid foam insulation that is widely used above and below grade, such as on exterior walls and underneath concrete floor slabs.
 In North America, XPS is made with ozone-depleting HCFC-142b.
 XPS has higher density and R-value and lower vapor permeability than EPS rigid insulation. rather than foil-faced polyisocyanurate, to allow a bit of outward drying, however slow, by diffusion.
 A thin layer of EPS or XPS is somewhat vapor-permeable, while foil facing is a vapor barrier.)

 Many experts advise that 2-inch-deep vent cavities are even better than 1-inch-deep cavities; if that's the route you want to go, size your spacers accordingly.